iziVersano/BartenderTrainers/replit.md

 ## Overview

-The Bar Station Trainer is a full-stack cocktail training application that simulates a realistic bar environment.
+The Bar Station Trainer is a frontend-only cocktail training application that simulates a realistic bar environment.
 It allows users to practice making cocktails by selecting ingredients from different bar sections and provides feedback on their selections.
-The application features a React frontend with a Node.js/Express backend, using PostgreSQL for data persistence.
+The application is built with React and TypeScript, storing all cocktail data as static JSON files for Vercel deployment compatibility.

 ## System Architecture